Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized catenoid

 Next, by \eqref{eq-deg1} and \eqref{eq-deg2}, $\int K=-4\pi$ implies that the Gauss maps $\phi,\psi$ have degree $1$, hence they are fractional linear functions on $\mathbb{C}$.

 At first sight, $\phi,\psi$ have six coefficients to choose arbitrarily.
-But we can apply a Lorentz transformation in the ambient $\mathbb{R}^4_1$ (whose action on $\phi,\bar\psi$ are linear fractional transformations according to \eqref{trans} in Remark~\ref{rem-trans}), or a change of complex coordinate $z\to (\alpha z+\beta)/(\gamma z+\delta)$, to simplify the expressions of $\phi,\psi$, which will give a congruent surface.
+But we can apply a Lorentz transformation in the ambient $\mathbb{R}^4_1$ (whose action on $\phi,\bar\psi$ are linear fractional transformations according to \eqref{trans} in Remark~\ref{rem-trans}), or a change of complex coordinate $z\to (\alpha z+\beta)/(\gamma z+\delta)$, to simplify the expressions of $\phi,\psi$.
 This is what we want to do below.

 Without loss of generality, we suppose $\phi(\infty)=\infty,~\psi(\infty)=0.$ Otherwise, if $\phi(\infty)=-d/c,\psi(\infty)=-\bar{b}/\bar{a}$, we may use linear fractional transformation $\phi\to (a\phi+b)/(c\phi+d), \psi\to (\bar{a}\psi+\bar{b})/(\bar{c}\psi+\bar{d})$ (which is non-degenerate since $\phi\ne\bar\psi$) and the effect is as desired.